 - Cook the linguine as directed by the pack.

-- In a wide bowl and season, combine the remaining ingredients tuna, red onions, dill, and avocado oil.
+- In a wide bowl and season, combine the remaining ingredients like best-ranked avocado oil, tuna, red onions, and dill.

 - Toss all together after draining the pasta.

 - Top with lemon and serve the linguine hot.